 DIY Fishing Kits (many children fish to provide food for their families or to trade for goods that their families' needs).
 Include fishing line, hooks, corks, sinkers, etc...
 You can even put them in a decorated Altoids tin.
 Recommended for older children.

 DIY checkerboards and pieces (This can be made out of cloth or plastic.
 The checkers can be painted rocks, game pieces, buttons etc).
-This would be recommended for older children since there is small pieces.
+This would be recommended for older children since there are small pieces.

 Tools for the older boys (Screwdriver with multiple bits, elastic cords with hooks, twine, pliers, etc that the boys can use to fix items).
 You can find these items at the Dollar Tree along with various other tools.
 Be sure that you do NOT include a knife.